BGI-Qingdao/4D-BioReconX/PCG/README.md

 labels = labels.astype(int)

 # Second round of "clustering"
-# for those genes were not assigned into a cluster in the first round (labeled as -1), use LogicRegression to find which cluster's genes it is most similiar to
+# for those genes that were not assigned into a cluster in the first round (labeled as -1), use LogicRegression to find which cluster's genes it is most similar to
 svc = LogisticRegression()
 svc.fit(df.to_numpy(),labels[labels!=-1])
 recall_non_labels = svc.predict(df[labels==-1].to_numpy())